neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

 # Improvements

-1. As you can see there is room for improvement.
+1) As you can see there is room for improvement.
 The sky needs a bit more work.
 But I like the vibrancy of the background.
 That is an interesting (and completely unplanned) effect.
 The goal was to remove the ‘cue marks’ (annoying black specs) from the video.
 I think its done okay in that respect - but there's still more to do.

 I like how the network has intensified the sun though.
 It completely changes the the scene between Luke and Biggs when Biggs says he's joining the rebellion.

 ![alt text](/images/star_wars/a_new_sun.png)
 ![alt text](/images/star_wars/no_sun.png)

-# More improvements

-2. There's a weird horizontal bar line that shows up around the ``22`` second mark.
+2) There's a weird horizontal bar line that shows up around the ``22`` second mark.
 I didn't add any horizontal bars in the training set so it's completely understandable that the network didn't remove that at all.
 But in the future I'll need to add more horizontal bars to my training set to fix these.

-3. I’m also thinking of doing more super-resolution on the video.
+3) I’m also thinking of doing more super-resolution on the video.
 It would be nice to show a young Luke Skywalker in high quality.
 To do that I could resize the images before training further.
 I've already downscaled the image, but potentially I could downscale it further.

 Alternatively, to achieve superres I could potentially use a ready-made upscaler such as [VapourSynth](https://github.com/AlphaAtlas/VapourSynth-Super-Resolution-Helper).
 This is probably the best option as the original video is already in poor quality.

-4. Inference is also an issue.
+4) Inference is also an issue.
 It tends to overload memory and crash.
 The result is that `42` seconds is the longest I could get for this video.
 I'm not completely sure how to solve this problem.
 But I'll need to solve it if I'm going to be using this further.

 So much to do!